Video clip

 It’s the sugary drinks!

 They alone account for 38% of the sugar consumed in Switzerland (the largest sugar intake after sweets, which account for 48%).
 In comparison, pre-cooked meals account for 1%.
-On the other hand, their nutritional value is often low, so it’s better to cook at home when I have the time.
-As for fruit, it’s not counted as added sugar, as it naturally contains sugar and fibre.
+On the other hand, their nutritional quality is often low, so it’s better to cook at home when I have the time.
+As for fruit, it’s not counted as added sugar, as it naturally contains sugar and fiber.

 Which products contain added sugars?

-In both of the first two products.
+In the first two products.
 Both contain sugar, but also added sugars in other forms (e.g. concentrated fruit juice, invert sugar syrup).

 Find out more about reading labels on the Health Promotion Switzerland factsheet.